-This is our fourth Communication on Progress.
+This is our fifth Communication on Progress.
 It outlines the steps we are taking to continue to embed these principles in our strategy, culture and day-to-day operations.

-During 2020, our Responsible Business Working Group extended its oversight of our supply chain risks to more of our suppliers, and our environmental sustainability efforts saw all four of our offices in Germany switch to renewable energy sources.
+During 2021, our Responsible Business Working Group continued to extend its oversight of our supply chain risks to more of our suppliers.
+Our environmental sustainability efforts also continued to focus on sourcing renewable energy, which now provides approximately 35% of our electricity usage.

-The diversity of our people is a strength, and in 2020 we continued to expand and enhance our efforts to ensure a supportive work environment for all.
-One highlight was the integration of training on avoiding unconscious bias into our leadership development program for managers.
+The diversity of our people is a strength, and in 2021 we continued to expand and enhance our efforts to ensure a supportive work environment for all.
+Our ten affinity and women's networks serve as key channels for professional development, recruitment and retention of a diverse talent pool of lawyers and business services professionals throughout our Firm.

 Our Global Citizenship activities, which include our pro bono work, strongly support the UN's Sustainable Development Goals.
 We continue to have significant concentrations of pro bono work related to SDG 16 (Peace, justice and strong institutions), as well as gender equality (SDG 5), quality education (SDG 4), decent work and economic growth (SDG 8), and reduced inequalities (SDG 10).
 We are one of the world's largest providers of pro bono legal services.
-In 2020, lawyers in all of our offices and in every practice collectively devoted more than 146,500 hours to pro bono matters.
+In 2021, lawyers in all of our offices and in every practice collectively devoted more than 113,000 hours to pro bono matters.